jjallaire/draftpod/src/components/guide/articles/faq.md

 Your last several drafts are saved by Draftpod within your web browser's local storage.
 You can review and return to these recent drafts so long as you are using the same browser (if you switch to another browser you won't see the drafts created within the first browser).

-If you want to keep a more permanent record of your drafts, you can download draft logs and decklists using the **Download** button within the deck builder:
+If you want to keep a more permanent record of your drafts, you can download draft logs and deck lists using the **Download** button within the deck builder:

 <p>
 <img src="/images/guide/download-deck.png" width="100%" />